Empress Conservation Area Regeneration Plan (CARP)

 The feasibility option prepared by Donald Insall looked at the Site that fronts Chester Road as an option for immediate redevelopment and has informed the indicative masterplan prepared by LDA.
 It is anticipated that new build residential townhouses or mansion block of flats could be proved in this location with Donald Insall’s options appraisal identifying potential for 9 – 19 residential units on this site.

-Empress Site 1
+Site 1 Proposal

 Site 2: